facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 `FORCECASE` forces case sensitivity. `FORCECASE` has higher priority than [`IGNORECASE`](#fnmatchignorecase).

-On Windows, this will force paths to be treated like Linux/Unix paths, and slashes will not be normalized.
+On Windows, this will force names to be treated like Linux/Unix names, and slashes will not be normalized.
 It is recommended to use [`FORCEUNIX`](#fnmatchforceunix) if the desire is to force Linux/Unix style logic.
-It is more intuitive when reading the code.
+It is more intuitive when reading the code and can allow combinations with `IGNORECASE` if a case insensitive Linux/Unix style is preferred.
 Currently, Windows is the only system that is treated case insensitively by default.

 #### `fnmatch.IGNORECASE, fnmatch.I` {: #fnmatchignorecase}